bushanka/yolo-svtr-anpr/README.md

 - /recognize_plate: POST endpoint to upload an image of a vehicle with a number plate.
 Returns the recognized number plate information.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ## Acknowledgements
-- YOLO: You Only Look Once - [Link to YOLO](https://pjreddie.com/darknet/yolo/)
+- YOLO: You Only Look Once

 Feel free to contribute or report issues in this project!